bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

     Return the result of [locating a namespace prefix](https://dom.spec.whatwg.org/#locate-a-namespace-prefix) for its [parent element](https://dom.spec.whatwg.org/#parent-element), if its [parent element](https://dom.spec.whatwg.org/#parent-element) is non-null; otherwise null.

-[Node/lookupNamespaceURI](https://developer.mozilla.org/en-US/docs/Web/API/Node/lookupNamespaceURI "The lookupNamespaceURI() method of the Node interface takes a prefix as parameter and returns the namespace URI associated with it on the given node if found (and null if not).")
+[Node/lookupNamespaceURI](https://developer.mozilla.org/en-US/docs/Web/API/Node/lookupNamespaceURI 'The lookupNamespaceURI() method of the Node interface takes a prefix as parameter and returns the namespace URI associated with it on the given node if found (and null if not).')

 In all current engines.